OpenLightingProject/ja-rule/README.md

 A bulk-in transfer with a full 512 bytes of DMX data takes < 1ms on my mac laptop.
-Given this, I felt that a simple request / response model with a double buffer would suffice,
+Given this, I felt that a simple request / response model with a double buffer would suffice.

-For DMX / RDM messages, the response message is sent when the transceiver completes the transaction.
+For DMX / RDM messages, the response message is sent when the transceiver completes the transaction, so the host received positive acknowledgement.

 ## TODO: